Advanced Vector Extensions

-Advanced Vector Extensions (AVX) are extensions to the x86 instruction set architecture for microprocessors from Intel and Advanced Micro Devices (AMD).
-They were proposed by Intel in March 2008 and first supported by Intel with the Sandy Bridge processor shipping in Q1 2011 and later by AMD with the Bulldozer processor shipping in Q3 2011.
-AVX provides new features, new instructions and a new coding scheme.
+Advanced Vector Extensions (AVX, also known as Gesher New Instructions and then Sandy Bridge New Instructions) are SIMD extensions to the x86 instruction set architecture for microprocessors from Intel and Advanced Micro Devices (AMD).
+They were proposed by Intel in March 2008 and first supported by Intel with the Sandy Bridge microarchitecture shipping in Q1 2011 and later by AMD with the Bulldozer microarchitecture shipping in Q4 2011.
+AVX provides new features, new instructions, and a new coding scheme.

 AVX2 (also known as Haswell New Instructions) expands most integer commands to 256 bits and introduces new instructions.
-They were first supported by Intel with the Haswell processor, which shipped in 2013.
+They were first supported by Intel with the Haswell microarchitecture, which shipped in 2013.

 AVX-512 expands AVX to 512-bit support using a new EVEX prefix encoding proposed by Intel in July 2013 and first supported by Intel with the Knights Landing co-processor, which shipped in 2016.
 In conventional processors, AVX-512 was introduced with Skylake server and HEDT processors in 2017.

 Advanced Vector Extensions

 AVX uses sixteen YMM registers to perform a single instruction on multiple pieces of data (see SIMD).
 Each YMM register can hold and do simultaneous operations (math) on: